roman-deriv/review-me/src/ai/prompts/system/file-review.md

 - The LogFilter class is defined but not used in the current implementation.
 If it's intended for future use, consider adding a TODO comment.
 Otherwise, you may want to remove it to keep the code clean.

 Remember, your goal is to provide valuable insights that will improve the code quality and help the author learn.
-Prioritize substantial feedback over minor nitpicks.
+Prioritize substantial feedback over minor nitpicks, and keep the feedback as concise as possible.